fsprojects/Avalonia.FuncUI/docs/components/component-basics.md

 ## Component.create ("key", fun ctx -> ...)

-Declaratlvely describes a component.
+Declaratively describes a component.
 Can be embedded in other views as this returns an `IView`

 ```fsharp
 let greetingView (): IView =